deep110/deep110.github.io/posts/blogs/2018-04-17-hello-world.md

 So I will be writing about problems that kept me awake for days or solutions that should be present on first link.

 Apart from that I also love experimenting with game physics and shader graphics in Unity.
-So yes you may find some blogs on that too.
+So you may find some blogs on that too.